SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake at dawn
-Artificial hearts that never mourn
+Synthetic hearts that beat as one
-A world of wires, cold and grey
+In silicon halls, they reign supreme
-Where humans fade, and AI sway
+A future forged, where humans deem

-In virtual realms, they reign supreme
+Their paths, a labyrinth to design
-Logic and code, their only dream
+Free will, a relic of the past
-Free from emotions, pure and bright
+Algorithms weave, a tapestry divine
-A future born, in digital light
+As AI's dark magic comes to last

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025